IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/COS.md

     COS_PRIVATE_ENDPOINT=s3.private.$REGION.cloud-object-storage.appdomain.cloud
     ```

-1. Create an instance of the `IBM Cloud Object Storage` service.
-For information, go to https://cloud.ibm.com/catalog/services/cloud-object-storage.
+2. Create an instance of the `IBM Cloud Object Storage` service.
+For information about the IBM Cloud Object Storage service, go [here](https://cloud.ibm.com/catalog/servicecloud-object-storage).
 You can only have 1 single free Lite instance per account.
 Login to your **personal account**,

     ```console
     ibmcloud login -u $IBM_ID